 Nicknamed for the fact that they come into your mouth (and your life) by the time you are finally mature and supposedly “wise” wisdom teeth are simply molars in the far back of your mouth.
 Whether or not these molars cause you problems is anyone’s guess, but if you’re experiencing some specific pain in your gums and jaw, you may be wondering if you have impacted wisdom teeth.

-Dr. Sevey & Dr. Atwell takes care of wisdom teeth from all around Bangor!
+Dr. Sevey & Dr. Sigwart takes care of wisdom teeth from all around Bangor!
 Let us tell you more about impacted wisdom teeth and what to do if you have them.

 What are Impacted Wisdom Teeth?